telerik/ajax-docs/controls/htmlchart/functionality/100-stacked-series.md

 # 100% Stacked Series

-The 100% stacked series display the values from multiple series as stacks or group of stacks over the x-axis categories, where the values proportions from each stack totals 100%.
+The 100% stacked series display the values from multiple series of the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) as stacks or group of stacks over the x-axis categories, where the values proportions from each stack totals 100%.
 This series type is useful for cases where the contribution of values within stacks is more meaningful than the amounts themselves.

 The functionality is available for category series - bar, column, line, area and radar (area, line and column).